pegasi-ai/shield/README.md

 ## ✨ Alignment Toolkit

-Feather is an alignment framework for protecting LLM responses and aligning Reasoning Language Models (RLMs) like DeepSeek.
-With Feather, you can simplify reward engineering, evaluations, and guardrails to tailor model behavior and ensure safe, aligned outputs that match your business objectives through Alignment Fine-Tuning (AFT).
+Feather is an open-source testing framework for validating LLM responses and evaluating Reasoning Language Models (RLMs) like DeepSeek.
+With Feather, you can implement robust testing suites, automated evaluations, and basic guardrails to assess model behavior and ensure outputs align with your requirements.

-- 🤝 Alignment Reward Functions: Central to guiding and optimizing model behavior, ensuring that both the reasoning process and the outputs align with your intended goals.
-- 🧪 Evaluations: Provide quantitative and qualitative metrics to assess the effectiveness of your alignment strategies, enabling continuous improvement.
-- 📚 Guardrails: To ensure safe and responsible outputs, prevent harmful or undesirable responses.
-Enforce strict compliance with business rules.
+## 🔍 Core Features
+📊 Statistical Testing: Comprehensive testing suite for model behavior validation ✍️ Evaluations: Quantitative and qualitative metrics to measure model performance 🛡️ Basic Guardrails: Simple safety checks and output validation

 ## ⚡ Get Started
 1. **Grab your API key here:** [app.pegasi.ai](https://app.pegasi.ai)